Because Six Generations are Too Many

 Unlike most patients with CMT, there was no history of the condition in his family.
 Patrick eventually learned that his genes spontaneously mutated upon conception and type 2 CMT was result.
 Well beyond 30, Patrick is not wheelchair-bound and in fact, plays a mean round of golf.

 The CMT Research Foundation

-As Susan and Patrick continue to watch their bodies deteriorate, they also have hope — hope that Susan’s family’s legacy will end and hope that no family will have to endure CMT.
-Susan and Patrick know that six generations of CMT are way too many.
-So is one generation.
+As we continue to watch our bodies deteriorate, we also have hope — hope that Susan’s family’s legacy will end and hope that no family like Patrick’s will have to endure CMT.

 We Invite You to Join Us